hari255/hari255/README.md

 # Welcome.

-I am Harinath Mandha, a passionate data professional with over 4 years of experience in Data Science.
+I am **Harinath Reddy**, a passionate data professional with over 4 years of experience in Data Science.

 + My expertise lies in Exploratory data analysis, Machine Learning, and Statistics, with proficiency in Python, SQL, and R.